-Now all aspiring musicians in grades 5-8 attending area Lutheran schools have the opportunity to develop their musical talents.
+Now all aspiring musicians in grades 4-8 attending area Lutheran schools have the opportunity to develop their musical talents.
 The Schmeeckle Foundation has awarded MLHS $20,000 to purchase band instruments for elementary students on which to learn.
-The MLHS “Play It Again” Golf Benefit raised $5,000 to provide scholarships for elementary band lessons.
+With funding from the Schmeeckle Foundation we have purchased one oboe, six trumpets, two alto saxophones, four trombones, six flutes, and six clarinets.
+The MLHS “Play It Again” Golf Benefit raises funds each year to provide scholarships for elementary band lessons.
 Free instruments and lesson scholarships now makes music learning affordable for all!

 “Congratulations!
 Your request for $20,000 for your ‘Making Music with Children’ project has been approved.
 We appreciate your commitment to fine arts.
 Music is not only important as an art, but as a means of building self-esteem in our youth.
 We hope that your students will share their talents, particularly with our elderly population.” -the Schmeeckle Foundation July 16, 2019 Grant Award Letter to MLHS

 Learning music and developing talents builds confidence in young children that enhances their learning capabilities in many other areas.
 It is proven that music helps students with ADHD and other learning problems.
 "Musical training creates new brain connections in children.
 Taking music lessons increases brain fiber connections in children and may be useful in treating autism and attention Deficit Hyperactivity Disorder (ADHD). "-Source: Radiological Society of North America, November 21, 2016."

 On the 2012 SAT, students who participated in music scored an average of 31 points above average in reading, 23 points above average in math, and 31 points above average in writing. "-Source: “College Board SAT, 2012 College-Bound Seniors: Total Group Profile Report.”